thinkingmachines/unicef-ai4d-research-bank/SETUP.md

 3. **_[Optional for WSL users]_** You may need to install some extra dependencies in your linux system as show in [**_the cypress docs_**](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites).
 In case you get weird issues like `gpu_memory_buffer_support_x11.cc(44)]`, you may need to [reset your wsl instance](https://github.com/cypress-io/cypress/issues/23343#issuecomment-1379954648) by typing `wsl --shutdown` in powershell or by restarting your device.
 4. Run `pnpm test:e2e:headless` to run all the current tests or `pnpm test:e2e` to run the GUI which allows you to run tests on a per file basis and visualize how your tests run.

+## Validating Google Drive URLs (Optional)

+**IMPORTANT**: If you plan to _host, add or update_ catalog items with datasets stored on **Google Drive**, you will need to setup a GCP Project and create a Google Storage API Key within that project with access to the Google Drive API.

+> Note: This is due to a work around done in order to allow  Google Drive URLs to be downloaded without triggering an download screen for large files as [documented here](https://bytesbin.com/skip-google-drive-virus-scan-warning-large-files/)

+Don't worry, as of the time of this writing, the Google Drive API is free and is used only for rate-limiting access to your Google Drive datasets.

+This is a requirement in order for the validation (i.e. `pnpm validate-catalog`) process to automatically check if your google drive URLs for your datasets are accessible to the public.

+* An overview of the process to setup your GCP Project and API key is [discussed here](https://bytesbin.com/skip-google-drive-virus-scan-warning-large-files/#Method_1_Using_Google_Drive_API).

+* To setup a GCP Project here are some [useful links](https://cloud.google.com/resource-manager/docs/creating-managing-projects#before_you_begin)

+* To create a Google Drive API Key, you will need to enable the [Google Drive API](https://console.cloud.google.com/apis/api/drive.googleapis.com/) in your project and [create a Google Drive API Key](https://cloud.google.com/api-keys/docs/create-manage-api-keys) for it.

+* Next, add an environment variable `GSTORAGE_API_KEY` with the value of the Google Drive API Key in your local environment.

+* You will also need to add this `GSTORAGE_API_KEY`  as a secret to your Github Deploy Actions environment.
+Place the `GSTORAGE_API_KEY` secret in `your_forked_repo->settings->Secrets and Variables->Actions`

 ## Customizations

 - Deploy to github pages instead of vercel (see [deploy workflow](.github/workflows/deploy.yml))